Table of contents

 Step 2: Conversion action

 Click on the conversion action you want to measure.
-Haven’t created a conversion action yet?
-Then click New conversion action then click Add a conversions action manually and name the action.
-Then you can choose what type of conversion you want to track, such as a purchase or a contact inquiry.
+Haven't created a conversion action yet?
+Then click New conversion action then click Add a conversions action manually and give the action a name.
+Next you can choose the type of conversion you want to track, such as a purchase or a contact request.
 Then specify the value of the conversion and choose the appropriate category.

 conversieactie